-Ladies and gentlemen, let’s give a warm welcome to our favourite… PHP!
-Yes, that’s true – PHP is currently the most popular server – side scripting language in the world!
+PHP is currently the most popular server-side scripting language in the world!
 And it is really worth mentioning that it has evolved tremendously since the first inline code snippets appeared in static HTML files.
+Is it easy to translate PHP powered website?
+We will get to that, but first, let’s get acquainted with the basics.

 Needless to say, developers build very complex websites and apps these days.
-But we all know that above a certain complexity level, it is way too time – consuming to always start from scratch.
+We all know that above a certain complexity level, it is way too time-consuming to always start from scratch.
 That’s exactly where a PHP framework cuts in and provides its own, more intuitive way.

 In the world of web development, PHP web frameworks have an ecosystem completely of their own unique nature.
 In fact, they are used to build websites and web applications of all sizes and complexity, ranging from small static websites to large-scale enterprise content management systems.